Few words strike fear into the heart of small business owners like “audit.”

-As per the 2018 IRS Data Book, the audit rate for people with incomes between $200,000 and $1 million who did not file a Schedule C (Profit of Loss from Business, Sole Proprietorship) was only 0.6%.
-That rate jumped to 1.4% for Schedule C filers in the same income bracket.
-For Schedule C filers reporting over $1 million in income, the audit rate increased still more to 3.23%.
+According to the 2018 IRS Data Book, the audit rate for people with incomes between $200,000 and $1 million who did not file a Schedule C (Profit or Loss from Business, Sole Proprietorship) was around 0.6%.
+That rate more than doubled to 1.4% for Schedule C filers in the same income bracket.
+And for Schedule C filers reporting over $1 million in income, the audit rate jumped to 3.23%.

-2. Low or No Salaries for S-Corp Shareholder-Employees
+2. S-Corp Shareholder-Employees Earning Low or No Salaries

-Many small business owners set up an S-Corp instead of an LLC in order to avoid the 15.3% self-employment tax.
-S-Corp shareholders aren’t subject to self-employment tax on distributions, but they must be paid “reasonable” compensation if they also work as employees.
-This compensation is reported as wages on a W-2.
+Many small business owners set up an S-Corp instead of an LLC to avoid the 15.3% self-employment tax.
+Although they aren’t subject to self-employment tax on distributions, S-Corp shareholders working as employees must receive “reasonable” compensation (reported as wages on a W-2).

-Often, the individual tax return of a shareholder-employee flags the audit, which then leads to an investigation of the company.
+Often, the individual tax return of shareholder-employee flags the audit, leading to an investigation of the company.

-Deductions are important for small business owners, particularly in the start-up years when every penny counts.
-There is nothing wrong with claiming deductions your business qualifies for.
-However, deductions that are disproportionate to your business income are a major tax audit trigger.
-A large increase in deductions or expenses is also likely to get attention.
+However, deductions that are not in line with your business model or disproportionate to your income are a significant tax audit trigger.
+A large increase in deductions or expenses compared with the previous year is also likely to attract attention.

-The IRS has methods and calculations for determining how much in deductions is too much for each income bracket.
-Unfortunately, this information is proprietary.
-Even so, you can reduce your risk by only claiming deductions that are “ordinary and necessary” for your line of business.
+The IRS has methods and calculations for determining the “right” amount of deductions for each income bracket.
+Unfortunately, this information is proprietary, and they don’t share it with CPAs or their clients.
+You can reduce your risk by only claiming deductions that are “ordinary and necessary” for your line of business.
 You can read more about this and other rules for business expenses in IRS Publication 535.

 Home Office Deduction

-The rules governing the home office deduction are more complex than many small business owners realize.
-With complexity comes increased IRS scrutiny.
+The home office deduction rules are more complex than many small business owners realize.
+Complex rules can be challenging to follow and come under increased IRS scrutiny.

-The calculation for the home office deduction is based on square footage.
-You may only deduct square footage that’s exclusively used for your business.
+The calculation for the home office deduction is based on square footage, and you may only deduct square footage exclusively used for your business.
 For example, if you have a workstation set up in your living room, you can only deduct the square footage the workstation sits on—not your entire living room.
-You can’t take the deduction at all if you use that dedicated square footage for any other non-business purpose—for example, if your home office doubles as a guest room.

 Meal & Travel Expenses